When it comes to planning and booking your next vacation, you’re probably just factoring the three big expenses into

 It’s also a good idea to bring your own snacks and drinks to help you stay on budget.
 Head to a local grocery store or bring stuff from home.
-When I was traveling in the UK, I brought granola bars to eat for breakfast.
-This helped me save a lot of money on food costs.
+I like to bring granola bars to eat for snacks.
+This helps me save a lot of money on food costs.

 5. Vaccinations and medications

 Some countries require proof that you have received a vaccination before allowing you to enter the country.
 You may also want to get some of the recommend immunizations, which can be an effective way to prevent travel-related infections.

 Travel insurance doesn’t usually cover the costs of vaccination, but it can protect you from unexpected medical costs while you’re away.

 6. Items you forget to bring with you